luckylwk/luckylwk.github.io/_posts/2015-09-06-visualising-mnist-pca-tsne.markdown

 <img src="/assets/mnist-digits.png" />

 Now we can start thinking about how we can actually distinguish the zeros from the ones and two's and so on.
+If you were, for example, a post office such an algorithm could help you read and sort the handwritten envelopes using a machine instead of having humans do that.
+Obviously nowadays we have very advanced methods to do this, but this dataset still provides a very good testing ground for seeing how specific methods (e.g., such as dimensionality reduction) work and how well they work.

 The images are all essentially 28-by-28 pixel images and therefore have a total of 784 'dimensions', each holding the value of one specific pixel.

 What we can do is reduce the number of dimensions drastically whilst trying to retain as much of the 'variation' in the information as possible.
 This is where we get to dimensionality reduction.
 Lets first take a look at something known as **Principal Component Analysis**.